Git-Mastery: Lessons

 T4L6.
 Reverting a Specific Commit

-Git can add a new commit to reverse the changes done in a specific past commit, called reverting a commit.
+Git can add a new commit to reverse the changes made in a specific past commit.
+This is called reverting a commit.

 This lesson covers that part.